TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 The React dApp uses Beacon Wallet to interact with Tezos wallets in the browser and once connected, will display the number of `available_tacos` stored on-chain in the smart contract.
 There is also a basic interface which allows the user to buy tacos by sending a transaction to the smart contract with the `number_of_tacos_to_buy` as a parameter

-The smart contract has been deployed to ghostnet at the address for demonstration purposes: `KT1KBBk3PXkKmGZn3K6FkktqyPRpEbzJoEPE`

 The project comes pre-configured with the following:

 - Plugins: LIGO, SmartPy, Flextesa, Taquito, Jest
-- A LIGO multi-file smart contract: `hello-tacos.mligo`, `_buy.mligo`, `_make.mligo`, `_schema.mligo`.
-Note, the same contract is also available in SmartPy in a file called `hello-tacos.py`.
+- A LIGO smart contract: `hello-tacos.mligo`.
 - A default environment named `development`, configured to target a local flextesa sandbox
 - An environment named `testing`, configured to target the Ghostnet testnet
 - Native Taqueria testing (Taqueria Jest plugin)